makise17/alphaGAN/README.md

 ## Dependencies

-- PyTorch v0.1+ with CUDA support
+- PyTorch v1.7+ with CUDA11.0 support
-- torchvision v0.1.8+
+- torchvision v0.8.1+
-- TensorFlow v1.2+ (for TensorBoard only)
+- TensorFlow v1.13+ (for TensorBoard only)

 ## Usage